MingzhenAo/Constraint-Programming/README.md

 All the experiments and corresponding scripts about Zig Zag Puzzler has been stored in it.
 * playingmode1 and playingmode2

-  They corresponds to two playing mode2.
-Each of them consists of 5 folders: start, junior, expert, master and wizard.Each folder has 8 folders that are named as model1, model2 and so on.
+  They correspond to two playing mode2.
+Each of them consists of 5 folders: start, junior, expert, master and wizard.
+Each folder has 8 folders that are named as model1, model2 and so on.
   There is a total of 80 folders that represent 80 problems in Zig Zag Puzzler booklet.
-  For each folder, there is corresponding Minizinc file (.mzn), Flatzinc file (.fzn), (.ozn) and other 9 log files that log the result of each solver.
+  For each folder, there are corresponding Minizinc file (.mzn), Flatzinc file (.fzn), (.ozn) and other 9 log files that log the result of each solver.
   The Flatzinc file is a bridge for the Minizinc to connect with other solvers.
 And the (.ozn) file is a byproduct in the process of transferring Minizinc file to Flatzinc file, it can be deleted after Flatzinc has been created.
 * piececonstraints